 How does Regulation A+ provide liquidity to investors and founders and long term investors?

-For the investor, the degree of actual liquidity depends on what the Issuer company does after their Reg A+ offering.
+For the investor, the degree of actual liquidity depends on the Issuer company's Reg A+ offering.
 If they list on the NASDAQ or NYSE then liquidity can be excellent.
 If they list on the OTCQB or the OTCQX, then the liquidity can be good to very good.

-The Issuer company may choose to offer direct liquidity to their investors by defining in their Offering Circular what valuation method they will use and what other restrictions will apply.
+The Issuer company may choose to offer direct liquidity to their investors by defining what valuation method they will use and what other restrictions will apply in their Offering Circular.
 This type of liquidity is regulated.

-Affiliates of the company will need to resell their Reg A+ shares in reliance on Rule 144 if they want to sell publicly.
-There's no holding period imposed but there are limitations on the number of shares they can sell at any one time, they'll need to sell through a broker or market maker, they'll have to file a Form 144 with the SEC and "adequate current public information" must be available about the company, which means it must be compliant with Regulation A's ongoing reporting requirements
+The company's Affiliates will need to resell their Reg A+ shares in reliance on Rule 144 if they want to sell publicly.
+There's no holding period imposed, but there are limitations on the number of shares they can sell at any one time, they'll need to sell through a broker or market maker, they'll have to file a Form 144 with the SEC and "adequate current public information" must be available about the company, which means it must be compliant with Regulation A's ongoing reporting requirements.

-The pleasant surprise for many company founders and long-term investors is that when a Tier 2 type Reg A+ completes it's 6 monthly reports of profits and losses, then for 90 days after the results are announced, the company founders and long-term investors that have passed their Rule 144 holding period (usually 12 months) are allowed to sell their non-Reg A+ shares.
-Preferred or common stock.
-Insiders (management and founders) and investors that own more than 10% of the stock in the company are restricted to selling less than 1% of the "Float" (the daily trading volume of shares or other securities) per day.
+The pleasant surprise for many company founders and long-term investors is that when a Tier 2 type Reg A+ completes its six-monthly reports of profits and losses and after reporting the annual US-GAAP audit, then for two weeks after the results are announced, insiders can sell their securities if they have passed their Rule 144 holding period (usually 12 months).
+Insiders (management and founders) and investors that own more than 10% of the stock in the company are restricted to selling less than 1% of the "Float" (the daily trading volume) per day.

-Issuers that want their Reg A+ shares to be tradable all year round can make quarterly management financial filings with the SEC, this then opens up liquidity for insiders all year.
+Issuers that want their Reg A+ shares to be tradable all year round can make quarterly management financial filings with the SEC; this then opens up liquidity for insiders four times per year.